I often get asked why we moved our little operation to Portugal.

 Ponte de São Gonçalo where the French invaders were repelled in 1809. |

 Long story short we found a lovely house which had the work and living space we were looking for. (perhaps another post on this later...)
-All the pieces fit into place and we felt lucky - after two months and 10,000km... ;)
+All the pieces fit into place and we felt lucky to find such a place - after two months and 10,000km... ;)

 ("When I work fourteen hours a day, seven days a week, I tend to get lucky." - Armand Hammer)